pnp/cli-microsoft365/docs/manual/docs/cmd/spo/theme/theme-list.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

-## Remarks

-To get the list of available themes, you have to first log in to a SharePoint admin site using the [spo login](../login.md) command, eg. `spo login https://contoso-admin.sharepoint.com`.
+    To use this command you have to have permissions to access the tenant admin site.

 ## Examples